 For those with children under their care, choosing a guardian is of the utmost importance.
 This individual will raise your children and decide things like where they live, where they study, and what activities they do.

-A Power of Attorney (POA) is a legal document that gives a designated person the power to manage your money and property.
+A Power of Attorney (POA) is a legal document that gives a designated person the power to manage your money and property, click here to learn more how to use a power of attorney.
 This person is legally obligated to act in your own best interest.

 You may name a personal contact or a trusted professional as your attorney – this does not mean they are a practicing lawyer.